 Agile Reading Glasses

-Agility is misunderstood and misinterpreted many times.
-In order to understand what's behind agility you need what we call the Agile Reading Glasses!
+Agility is often misunderstood and misinterpreted.
+In order to see what's behind agility you need the Agile Reading Glasses!

-The Agile Reading Glasses are assembled by 4 main parts:
+The Agile Reading Glasses are made up by 4 main parts:

 - Empirical Process Control